Every Metal Mascot, Ranked From Worst To Best

 1. Snaggletooth (Motörhead)

-The face that launched a thousand tattoos.
+The face that launched thousands of tattoos.
 What makes Motörhead’s Snaggletooth especially awesome is that it’s not a creature that exists outside of the band’s world.
 It’s not a zombie or a demon or an animal, it’s a tusked war pig that wears a military helmet and has its teeth pierced.
 Whether you put that face on a body or wear it on the front of your riding mower, Snaggletooth is a monstrous emblem of rock’n’roll at its most dangerous and attitude-driven.
 It exudes a belligerent outsider status, because it’s just too stark, spiny, and aggressive for anyone looking to ironically wear a metal tee.
 Like the band it represents, Snaggletooth is louder, meaner, and cooler than what the world at large is comfortable with, making him the ultimate representation of metal music at large.